microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 Log query alert rules are applied to a Log Analytics workspace where logs from one or more AODS clusters are collected.
 These alert rules rely on log query results to trigger and attach to the appropriate resource producing the log.
-Deploy a sample log query alert rule using the following command:
+Deploy a single sample log query alert rule using the following command:

 ```sh
   az deployment group create \